 In the Galileo system, digital cards take one of three forms:

 - Virtual card — A virtual card exists only as an image that is displayed inside a mobile app or on a website—it is never embossed.
 A virtual card is associated with a virtual card product, as specified in the product parameters.
 The PAN, CVV, and expiry date are visible.

 - Digital image of a physical card — A physical card is issued, and a digital image of the card—with the same PAN, CVV and expiry—is also provided for the cardholder's use.
 The digital image is not associated with a virtual card product but with a physical card product.

-- Tokenized card — The card is provisioned to a mobile wallet such as Apple Pay, Google Pay, or Android Pay.
+- Tokenized card — The card is provisioned to a mobile wallet such as Apple Pay, Google Pay, or Samsung Pay.
 The PAN, CVV, and expiry are not visible on a tokenized card—the wallet contains only a token that is associated with the PAN in a secured, remote database at the time of the purchase.
 The underlying product can be either a virtual card or a physical card.

 The ubiquity of mobile phones means that mobile wallets are an increasingly popular way to make payments, both online and in person.
 Both physical and digital cards can be provisioned to mobile wallets (but not instant-issue cards).